kharoof/Scrape-Data/README.md

 # Scrape-Data
 Scrape raw data from the Web using R

-R is an ideal solution for scraping data from the web in order to perform some statistical analysis.
-Its not the quickest or as functional (compared to python) but its easy to use and does the job!
+R is an ideal solution for scraping small amounts of data from the web.
+If you wish to analyse football results or house prices for example you need data in order to perform the statistical analysis.
+R is not the quickest or most functional way to scrape data from the web (for advanced solutions see python) but its easy to use and does the job!

+You will always encounter a trade off between spending time to scrape data and just getting some quick numbers for your analysis.
+Sometimes its easiest and quickest to just copy and paste data from a webpage in order to get the data that you need but for any scraping that involves more than a few copy and pastes R might be just what your looking for.
+Before embarking on developing a website scraping script always check if the website has the data available as a csv download.
+A number of sites provide this option.

-There are several packages and methods to scrape data from the web.
-This repository contains tailored functions for various websites all building on XML or the htmltab packages.
+There are several packages and methods available to scrape data from the web.
+This repository contains tailored functions for several websites.
+Examples are shown that make use of the packages XML and RCurl.
+Depending on the webpage your scraping you might need to use a different method.